Generate Laravel Code Using Artisan Command – Short Blueprint Guide

 Defining Components in Yaml file

-First, create a draft.yml in the root of your laravel application directory.
+First, create a draft.yml in the root of your Laravel application directory.

 You can easily do this using blueprint:new command.